roadrunner-server/docs/grpc/interceptors.md

 - [gRPC interceptor sample](https://github.com/roadrunner-server/samples/tree/master/grpc_interceptor)

-## Build a custom RR binary with interceptor (step by step)
+## Build a custom RoadRunner binary with interceptor

 1. Clone the RoadRunner repository.
 2. Add your interceptor plugin package (you can start from the sample above).
 3. Register interceptor plugin in `container/plugins.go`.
-4. Build RoadRunner.
+4. Build the RoadRunner binary using one of the build options below.
 5. Configure `grpc.interceptors` in `.rr.yaml`.
-6. Start RR and verify requests pass through the interceptor.
+6. Start RoadRunner and verify requests pass through the interceptor.

-### 1) Clone RoadRunner
+### Clone RoadRunner

 {% code %}